Home-Chef-Tech/homechef_interview_prep/README.md

 At Home Chef our tech stack is a mix of React, Redux, HTML, CSS (Tailwind), HAML/Rails views, and JavaScript on the front end.
 We use a Ruby on Rails back end with a PostgreSQL database.
 We don't expect you to be an expert in these things.

 Our technical interview is designed so you can make progress on it regardless of your specific technical background or level of experience.
-That being said, being familiar with the concepts and tools below may be helpful during the technical interview:
+That being said, familiarity with the concepts and tools below may be helpful during the technical interview:
   - Basic CRUD app functionality
   - Interacting with APIs (making GET/POST requests)
   - React and React Hooks, including state management